pipiskal/fullstack/README.md

 - **Backend**: Used Node-Cache for caching.
 I could have used Redis but for the scope of the project and to not over engineer it i went with Node-Cache.
 For the BE thats pretty much it just pure Node and Express.
 I justed wanted it to work.
 Most likely i could do more with rate limiting etc. better error handling.
 More production ready code

 - **Comments**: Typescript would be extremely useful but for the scope of the project it was not necessary(Would have taken more time - but it was a complex api with a ton of data so in a real world scenario i totally recommend it).
+Did not added tests but i have used jest for BE and lately using vitest.

 ## 🏗️ Architecture